• Skip to primary navigation

 • Why This Recipe Works?

-• Ingredients and Substitutes
+• Ingredients You'll Need

 • Related Recipes

-• Gavurdagi Salatasi (Tomato and Walnut Salad)
+• Gavurdagi Salatasi (Turkish Tomato Walnut Salad)

-The main characteristic is that the veggies are cut into quite small cubes.
-Apart from some cutting labour, the recipe is quite easy and quick to put together.
+Apart from some cutting labor, the recipe is quite easy and quick to put together.

 Why This Recipe Works?

 • Tomatoes - They are one of the main ingredients for this delicious salad so try to use red and juicy tomatoes.
 It will make a big difference in taste.
-They add texture and color to the salad as well as a refreshing flavour.
+They add texture and color to the salad as well as a refreshing flavor.
 Cherry tomatoes work well too with this salad.

 • Cucumber - Although cucumber is not a traditional ingredient for this salad, I like the freshness and texture it adds.